 Last year at Ernst & Young I took a pledge to increase the number of women in the professional pipeline.
 When I review lists of candidates for upcoming positions, I challenge my colleagues to find out if there is a female on that list.
 Because they're often there – getting on with their work instead of shouting about it – and it's in actions like this, in companies around the world, that will effect real change.
 We all have a role to play.

-So let's be bold in 2017.
-Let's identify our biases and refuse to be ruled by them.
+So let's be bold.
+Let's identify our unconscious gender bias and refuse to be ruled by it.
 Because teams that challenge from multiple points of view, and think through problems differently, deliver better results.